rahulunair/stable_diffusion_arc/Readme.md

-## Stable Diffusion inference on Intel Arc GPUs
+## Stable Diffusion inference on Intel Arc and Data Center GPUs

 **Update**: If you want to benchmark stable diffusion on your Intel dGPUs and CPUs, checkout my new repo: https://github.com/rahulunair/stable_diffusion_xpu.